dairycultist/unnamed-conlang/udelic.md

 ## Phonology

+Gemination is a thing.
+There are six vowels.

 Voiced obstruents are devoiced word-finally, when geminated, and when in the context of voiceless obstruents.
 Voiceless obstruents, in contrast, are never revoiced (even in the context of voiced segments).

 ## Lexicon